autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 2. **scalability**: along similar lines, it is difficult to scale the system to deal with additional issues or add functionality.

+3. **priority**: there is no way to assign priority or preemption since all tasks essentially execute a the _same priority_.
+Hence, if we want to deal with higher-priority events (_e.g._, read a sensor) or even _atypical_ (aperiodic/sporadic) events, such as sudden braking in an autonomous car, then a cyclic executive is not the right way to go about it.

-3. **resource management**: certain tasks can corral resources and hold on to them while others may _starve_ -- leading to the system becoming unstable.
+4. **resource management**: certain tasks can corral resources and hold on to them while others may _starve_ -- leading to the system becoming unstable.
 For instance, even in the simple example, we see that $T_3$ can dominate the execution time on the CPU:

 <img src="img/scheduling/cyclic/cyclic6.svg" width="400">

 Since the system is _one giant executable_, it is difficult to stop a "runaway task" -- the entire system must be stopped and restarted, which can lead to serious problems.

-4. **priority**: there is no way to assign priority or preemption since all tasks essentially execute a the _same priority_.
-Hence, if we want to deal with higher-priority events (_e.g._, read a sensor) or even _atypical_ (aperiodic/sporadic) events, such as sudden braking in an autonomous car, then a cyclic executive is not the right way to go about it.

 ### Frames

-One way to mitigate _some_ of the problems with cyclic executives, is to split the resource allocation into "frames" &rarr; **fixed** chunks of time when a task can ain exclusive access to a resource, _e.g.._ the processor:
+One way to mitigate _some_ of the problems with cyclic executives, is to split the resource allocation into "frames" &rarr; **fixed** chunks of time when a task can claim exclusive access to a resource, _e.g.._ the processor:

 - once a frame starts, the task gets to execute _uninterrupted_
 - at the end of the frame, the task _must give up_ the resource &rarr; regardless of whether it was done or not